matloff/fasteR/README.md

 >
 > One of the most famous built-in R datasets is
 > **mtcars**, which has various measurements on cars from the 60s and 70s.
 > Lots of opportunties for you to cook up little experiments here!
-You
+>
-> may wish to start by comparing the mean miles-per-gallon values for 4-,
+> You may wish to start by comparing the mean miles-per-gallon values
-> 6- and 8-cylinder cars.
-Another suggestion would be to find how many
+> for 4-, 6- and 8-cylinder cars.
+Another suggestion would be to find
-> cars there are in each cylinder category, using **tapply**.
-As usual,
+> how many cars there are in each cylinder category, using **table**.
-> the more examples you cook up here, the better!
+> As usual, the more examples you cook up here, the better!

 By the way, the **mtcars** data frame has a "phantom" column.